 Students complete this accelerated program in 32 months by attending full-time, year-round.
-Some of the classes include human development, nursing duties, health evaluation, mental health, family health and adult care.
+Some of the classes include human development, nursing fundamentals, health nutrition, mental health, family health and healthcare ethics.
 Students also complete supervised clinical training at various local healthcare facilities.

 Bachelor of Science in Predental/ Dental Hygiene

-In this program, students may take classes covering chemistry, dental anatomy, dental radiology, dental equipment, periodontology and dental research.
+In this program, students may take classes covering chemistry, dental anatomy, dental radiology, neck anatomy, periodontology and dental research.
 Clinical training is acquired at the on-campus dental hygiene clinic and at local healthcare centers.
 Students can complete this program in 33 months.

 Graduate Certificate in Regulatory Affairs